paigeroid/Bucket.lua/README.md

 <br>

 # Syntax
-when making buckets you should structure them like this
+when making buckets you should structure them somewhat like this
 ```lua
 local bucket = Bucket.new({
     "string", -- string